NikosMav/Graphics/README.md

 `D` -> move left on the x-axis

-`UP ARROW` -> move up on the y axis

-`DOWN ARROW` -> move down on the y axis

-`RIGHT ARROW` -> rotate right on the y axis

-`LEFT ARROW` -> rotate left on the y axis
+In addition to WSAD keys the camera is also controlled using the mouse.

 ## About the implementation

-A planet object has been used for the main model.
+A woman object has been used for the main model.
-This model performs a circular motion around (0,0,0).
-Inside this object is placed the light source that follows the exact orbit of the object.

-Boxes prbot around the planet.
-Their center of their rotation is the center of the planet but the axes of rotation are different beyond the y-axis on which the planet moves.
-# Graphics
-# Graphics
+This model is situated at (0,0,0) and light is being reflected on it using proper shader models and implementations of the Phong's algorithm.
+A light source is being placed near the main model which is performing an orbit around it.
+Light from the sphere reflects on the main model while moving around it.
+The sphere was built using the given files (Sphere.cpp & Sphere.h)